HabanaAI/Model-References/PyTorch/examples/custom_op/custom_relu/README.md

 ## Prerequisites

 - A TPC kernel on which the HpuKernel will run.
-To write a CustomOp, you must define the TPC kernel that HpuKernel will run on first.
-This document provides the required steps for using the existing default TPC kernels `relu_fwd_f32`, `relu_bwd_f32` as we all as the custom kernel `custom_op::custom_relu` to implement CustomOp.
-For further information on how to write TPC kernels, refer to the [Habana Custom Kernel GitHub page](https://github.com/HabanaAI/Habana_Custom_Kernel).
+To write a CustomOp, you must define the TPC kernel that HPU Kernel will run on first.
+This document provides the required steps for using the existing custom TPC kernels `custom_relu_fwd_f32_gaudi2`, `custom_relu_bwd_f32_gaudi2` as we all as the custom kernel `custom_op::custom_relu` to implement CustomOp.
+For further information on how to write and build custom TPC kernels, refer to the [Habana Custom Kernel GitHub page](https://github.com/HabanaAI/Habana_Custom_Kernel).
+After build your custom tpc kernels, you will find the libcustom_tpc_perf_lib.so in your build/src directory.

 - **habana-torch-plugin** Python package must be installed.
 Make sure to install by following the instructions detailed in the [Installation Guide](https://docs.habana.ai/en/latest/Installation_Guide/index.html).